TritonDataCenter/manta-muskie/docs/internal/acuserguide.md

 are parsed and evaluated by [Aperture][aperture].

-Aperture is a general purpose access control language, and valid Aperture rules can contain all the components of a rule, but when writing rules for the Joyent Cloud, you should only specify the "action" and "conditions" parts of the rule.
+Aperture is a general purpose access control language, and valid Aperture rules can contain all the components of a rule, but when writing rules for Triton Data Center, you should only specify the "action" and "conditions" parts of the rule.
 The "principal" and "resource" parts are checked by the user having access to the roles specified in the role tags on the resource, instead of by the rules themselves.
 See the Resource Management section above for more details.

 Some examples of aperture rules: